Julian Cope: 1997–2006: Assorted solo and collaborative work; Citizen Cain'd, Rome Wasn't Burned in a Day, plus Brain Donor, L.A.M.F. and more Rite recordings

 In 2003, Cope performed at the Glastonbury Festival as well as launching his own three-day Rome Wasn't Burned in a Day event.
-A tie-in album, also called Rome Wasn't Burned in a Day, was released to mark the event and included an "eight-minute long Armenian epic" called "Shrine of the Black Youth (Tukh Manukh)".
-The album was recorded by a trio of Cope, synth player Christopher Patrick "Holy" McGrail and Donald Ross Skinner (returning to work with Cope after seven years).
+A tie-in album, also titled Rome Wasn't Burned in a Day, was released to mark the event and included an "eight-minute long Armenian epic" called "Shrine of the Black Youth (Tukh Manukh)".
+The album was recorded by a trio of Cope, synth player Christopher Patrick "Holy" McGrail and Donald Ross Skinner (returning to work with Cope after a seven year absence).
 The year also saw more Brain Donor activity via the "My Pagan Ass" single and the album Too Freud To Rock'n'Roll, Too Jung To Die and an appearance on Sunn O)))'s collaborative album White1 with Cope reciting occultic druid poetry on the opening track, "My Wall".

 Cope released two more albums in 2005.
 The first of these was the long-delayed Citizen Cain'd, an album which Cope had promised for several years and now delivered as a short double album (71 minutes over two discs) sold at a single album price.
 (According to Cope, the two-disc format was due to some of the songs being "too psychologically exhausting" to fit together onto a single album).
-The second album, Dark Orgasm was a forthright hard-rock exercise which Cope described as "a violent sequence of outcast broadsides leveled at the coming new 21st-century conservatism."
+The second album, Dark Orgasm, was a forthright hard-rock exercise which Cope described as "a violent sequence of outcast broadsides leveled at the coming new 21st-century conservatism".
 Meanwhile, Brain Donor (proving to be an enduring Cope project) was presented to America via a self-titled compilation album.
 Plans to tour the United States were dropped because the INS refused to grant Cope a visa.

 2006 saw the release of the third proper Brain Donor album (Drain'd Boner) and the fourth album in the Rite series (Rite Bastard).